SquareScreamYT/conlangs/chielbaric.md

 If there is a pair of apple blossoms, the number used is *`у [u]`* Dual.

 The result is *`рэуҥ [ɾəuŋ]`*, meaning "a pair of apple blossoms".
 This can be glossed as `apple.ANIM.DU`

+change en ge to en with descender ????